 We reframed the Olympic goal as a domestic one: the gold isn't on the podium, it's on the plate.
 "Have your favourite food, and earn gold."
 Freedom does the compromise for you.

-The companion cut.
-Same platform, different register , tighter, more warmth.
+The lead cut.
+Warmer register, tighter edit.
 Versioned across seven languages for distribution pan-India.

 Two distinct cuts, each localised into seven regional tongues.
 2.4M+ combined views on YouTube alone.